 Corridor Sur and Corridor Este have had relatively volatile traffic volumes.
-For instance, in 2018, traffic volume on the Corridor Sur increased 2.7% compared with transits during 2017, while in 2019, transits decreased by 5.2%.
-Traffic volume in Corridor Este increased 24.0% in 2018 compared with transits during 2017 and, in 2019, transits decreased by 14.1% year over year.
+For instance, in 2019, traffic volume on the Corridor Sur decreased 5% compared with transits during 2018, while in 2020, transits decreased by 48%.
+However, it displayed a 58.6% traffic increase during 2021.
+Traffic volume in Corridor Este decreased 15% in 2019 compared with transits during 2018 and, in 2020, transits decreased by 45% year over year, compared to the 61.2% recovery of 2021.

-Additionally, our base case scenario incorporates the fact that the pandemic has led to a sharp drop in traffic.
-However, we estimate a projected DSCR and debt/operating revenue consistent with an Aa rating.
-The DSCR is likely to average 2.9x during the 10-year period, according to our base case scenario.
+Given the lack of tariff increases, revenue has displayed a very similar trend than traffic performance.
+We estimate a projected DSCR and debt/operating revenue consistent with an Aa rating.
+The DSCR is likely to average 3.3x during the 10-year period, according to our base case scenario.